hanjabbo/SWE_Anyconnect_AMP_SecureX_Orchestration/README.md

 # How to use it

-## Stealthwatch cloud configuration
+## Stealthwatch Enterprise configuration
-Configure Stealthwatch Cloud to send you an email every time an alert is triggered:
+Integrate SWE with SecureX

 ![alt text](https://github.com/aligarci/swc_amp_securex_orchestration/blob/master/swc1.png)